Skip to main content

 Diabetes is associated with various long-term complications, such as nerve damage, kidney problems, vision loss, and others.
 Keeping glucose levels in the target (goal) range as much as possible helps prevent or delay these long-term complications.
 A CGM lets patients monitor glucose levels constantly.

 While a blood glucose meter analyzes glucose levels from the blood, a CGM analyzes glucose from interstitial fluid, the spaces around cells just beneath the skin.
-With the CGM, a small sensor (with a transmitter) is inserted into the skin, and data is transmitted to a receiver or mobile app on your smartphone by a transmitter.
+With the CGM, a small sensor (with a transmitter) is inserted into the skin, and the transmitter sends data to a receiver or mobile app on your smartphone.

-While Dexcom and FreeStyle Libre CGMs are similar in that they continuously monitor glucose, they do have some differences as well.
+While Dexcom and FreeStyle Libre CGMs are similar in that they continuously monitor glucose, they also have some differences.
 Continue reading to learn more about both types of CGMs.

 A word of caution: although this article will outline basic information, similarities, and differences between these CGMs, it is essential to read the full user guide for the CGM you choose.
 The user guide contains detailed information that is specific to the model you use.